What is Co-operative Inquiry?

 Short, M., & Healy, J. (2017).
 Writing ‘with’ not ‘about’: Examples in co-operative inquiry.
 In S. Gair & A.V.
 Luyun (Eds.).
 Sharing Qualitative Research: Showing lived experience and community narratives. (pp. 188-203).
 Routledge.

-Publications utilising the co-operative methodology that inspired the formation of our community and its principles
+Publications utilising the co-operative methodology that inspire our community and/or its principles

 Duncombe, R., Fay, J., Gould, G., Fay, C., Fay, M., Harrington, J., Mount, K., Neale, B., Ryan, J., Arnold, S. (2020) Developing inclusion in a small town food service.
 Chapter 7 in Crisp, B. and Taket, A. Sustaining social inclusion, Routledge